MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 # Enhanced data model

 The standard data model was built by using custom tables, and it was optimized for the configuration of each website component that is stored as a record in a dedicated table in Microsoft Dataverse.
-The standard model requires additional time to load the different solutions, tables, and metadata when a new site is provisioned.
+The standard model requires more time to load the different solutions, tables, and metadata when a new site is provisioned.
 Updates to website tables in the standard model require manual and time-consuming application of package updates.

 >[!NOTE]
 > - All new sites will be created by default using the enhanced data model.